Three Little Chickpeas

 • 2 cups cooked brown lentils

-• ¾ cup raw walnuts, rough chopped
+• ¾ cup raw walnuts, roughly chopped

 • 1 tablespoon chili powder